Legal Customer Complaints Code

 If you are still having a problem you can start a more formal complaint by emailing our escalations department at firstname.lastname@example.org.
 We suggest you include the whole story in the email, but feel free to simply quote the ticket number of previous emails as we can look up the conversation to help deal with your matter.
 The escalations department will look in to the matter, and if necessary involve a company director in making a decision.
 We will reply by email explaining our decision and reasoning.
 We aim to respond to complaints within a week, but some may take longer.
 If you are unable to send an email you can sent a complaint by post addressed to "Escalations".

 Because of the history of large telecommunication companies messing customers about, even as a small family business we have to participate in an Alternative Dispute Resolution (ADR) scheme.
 However, we have great faith in the County Court Small Claims Track (small claims court).
 As ADR is much more costly for us we would rather resolve any dispute using the small claims court, and their Alternative Dispute Resolution process.

-If you are a small business or consumer that could take us to ADR, and we have not resolved your dispute within 8 weeks of a formal complaint (as above) - we may offer to let you take the matter to the small claims court without paying court fees.
+If you are a domestic and small business customer that could take us to ADR, and we have not resolved your dispute within 8 weeks of a formal complaint (as above) - we may offer to let you take the matter to the small claims court without paying court fees.
 This allows you to make use of the court service arbitration call totally free of charge as an Alternative Dispute Resolution (ADR).

 Ask us for a deadlock letter at 8 weeks and state that you would be happy to use the small claim court at our expense.